Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - Chinese vases are **disposed around** the gallery.
     - **Dispose of something**
     - **To dispose somebody to do something**

+## Dispute

+- A serious agreement or disagreement
+    - The firm is **involved in** a legal **dispute with** a rival company.
+    - He **got into a dispute over** a taxi fare.
+    - The bitter border **dispute between** countries.
+- To say that something is not correct, To argue with someone
+    - The main facts of the book have never been disputed.

+## Decent

+- Good enough standard or quality
+    - A decent salary.
+    - A house with a decent-sized yard.
+    - The majority of residents here are decent citizens.
+- Treating people in a fair and kind way.
+    - It was **decent of you** to show up today.
+- Wear enough of clothes
+    - Are you decent?
+Can I come in?

 ## Dedicate